-4.4 Dynamics in the redox gradient
+4.4.1 Dynamics in the redox gradient

-The higher Fe concentration of the reservoir water during winter compared to summer are explained by a reduction of the Fe(II) oxidation rate combined with an increased inflow of groundwater into the reservoirs.
-Based on our data, we argue that the oxidation rate of Fe(II) in combination with groundwater inflow to the ditch is such that the Fe(II) oxidation occurs at the sediment-water interface or deeper in the soil domain during summer resulting in low Fe(II) concentrations of the reservoir water (Fig. 3)
+The higher Fe concentration of the reservoir water during winter compared to summer are explained by a reduction of the Fe(II) oxidation rate combined with an increased inflow of groundwater into the reservoirs during winter.
+Based on our data, we argue that the oxidation rate of Fe(II) in combination with groundwater inflow to the ditch is such that the Fe(II) oxidation occurs at the sediment-water interface or deeper in the soil domain during summer, resulting in low Fe(II) concentrations of the reservoir water (Fig. 2c).

-- during summer, resulting in low Fe(II) concentrations of the reservoir water (Fig. 3).
 Fe(II) oxidation shifts to the surface water in winter evidenced by high Fe(II) concentrations.
 This argument is supported by visual observations of the ditch water during the field experiment.
-The easily resuspendable Fe-oxide flocs which have sedimented on - ditch bottoms were predominantly found in winter time (Fig. 7).
+The easily resuspendable Fe-oxide flocs which have sedimented on ditch bottoms were predominantly found in winter time (Fig. 7).
 So, the position of the redox gradient in the groundwater-surface water interface of our experimental field is dynamic in time as a result of dynamics in hydrological and biogeochemical conditions.
-Krause et al. (2009) measured highly complex temporal changes in redox status and pore water nitrate concentrations at the sediment-interface.
-Maassen and Balla (2010) measured the effect of these redox dynamics on phosphorus mobilization to surface water.
-We show that this as well may impact the phosphorus immobilization during from groundwater to surface water.
+Krause et al. (2009) measured highly complex temporal changes in redox status and pore water nitrate concentrations at the groundwater-surface water interface of a small river.
+Maassen and Balla (2010) measured the effect of these redox dynamics on phosphorus mobilization from the sediment to the surface water.
+We show that dynamics in redox processes as well may impact the Fe(II) oxidation process and phosphorus immobilization during flow from groundwater into surface water.

-- 5 Due to deeper groundwater tables in summer oxygen-saturated surface water may start to infiltrate and atmospheric oxygen may penetrate the soil surrounding the tube drains.
+Due to deeper groundwater tables in summer oxygensaturated surface water may start to infiltrate and atmospheric oxygen may penetrate the soil surrounding the tube drains.
 Through higher groundwater tables and more discharge this oxygen-saturated water is flushed out again in winter time.
-Moreover, the abundant growth of grasses and reeds inside the ditches is likely to actively transfer oxygen through the groundwatersurface water interface during summer time.
-In a previous experiment at the same - 10 surface water interface during summer time.
-In a previous experiment at the same field site an iron-rich zone was observed directly around the drain tube, causing an orange-colored "ring" in the soil around the tube drain (Van den Eertwegh, 2002).
+Moreover, the abundant growth of grasses and reeds inside the ditches is likely to actively transfer oxygen through the groundwater-surface water interface during summer time.
+In a previous experiment at the same field site an iron-rich zone was observed directly around the drain tube, causing an orange-coloured "ring" in the soil around the tube drain (Van den Eertwegh, 2002).
 The P content of the solid material in this ring was three times higher than for soil samples taken just outside this iron-rich zone.
+Although the Fe content of the soil samples and the P concentrations of the groundwater were not measured, this indicates at least a partial retardation of dissolved P in this soil domain.

-15 4.5 Suspended sediment
+4.4.2 Suspended sediment